diyaindoliya/diyaindoliya.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### hello hello
+I am a second year undergraduate student at MIT.
+My major is Mechanical Engineering with a focus in Learning Machines and Physical Systems, and I'm minoring in astronomy.
+Engineering wise, I'm interested in robust autonomous robotics, deep learning, and space systems.
+I also have interests in education, housing and healthcare equity, diversity and inclusion, and queer studies.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for